nickthecoder/tedi/README.md

 You can also style **.tedi-area .gutter** (a Region), which is where the line numbers appear.
-Note that the top padding and bottom padding of .gutter are ignored (it uses the padding of .content, to ensure that the line numbers align with the content!)

-e.g. Use
+e.g. To change the color of the line numbers :

     .tedi-area .gutter { -fx-text-fill: xxx }

-to change the color of the line numbers.
-You cannot change the line number's font, as it must be the same as the content's font.
+Note, for correct alignment, the top padding of .gutter must be the same as .content

 I have included a style sheet as a resource in package **uk.co.nickthecoder.tedi** called **tedi.css**.